-83.1 The Provider must accommodate the attendance of any interpreter arranged by a jobactive provider to facilitate communication between the Provider and the Participant during a Course.
+The Provider must accommodate the attendance of any interpreter arranged by a jobactive provider, NEST provider or the Department, as relevant, to facilitate communication between the Provider and the Participant during a Course.

-Note: jobactive providers are responsible for arranging and paying for an interpreter where they determine that a Participant requires this facility in order to participate in a Course.
+Note: jobactive providers, NEST providers and the Department, as relevant, are responsible for arranging and paying for an interpreter where they determine that a Participant requires this facility in order to participate in a Course.